agraef/pd-lua/tutorial/pd-lua-intro.md

 I've been telling you all along that in order to make Pd-Lua pick up changes you made to your .pd_lua files, you have to relaunch Pd and reload your patches.
 Well, in this section we are going to discuss Pd-Lua's *live coding* features, which let you modify your sources and have Pd-Lua reload them on the fly, without ever exiting the Pd environment.
 This rapid incremental style of development is one of the hallmark features of dynamic programming environments like Pd and Lua.
 Musicians also like to employ it to modify their algorithmic composition programs live on stage, which is where the term "live coding" comes from.
 You'll probably be using live coding a lot while developing your Pd-Lua externals, but I've kept this topic for the final section of this guide, because it requires a good understanding of Pd-Lua's basic features.
 So without any further ado, let's dive right into it now.

 First, we need to describe the predefined Pd-Lua object classes `pdlua` and `pdluax`, so that you know what's readily available.
-But we'll also discuss how to add a `reload` message to your existing object definitions.
+We'll also discuss how to add a `reload` message to your existing object definitions.
 This is quite easy to do by directly employing Pd-Lua's `dofile` method, which is also what both `pdlua` and `pdluax` use internally.
+These methods all work with older Pd-Lua versions, but they require a lot of manual fiddling with the Lua source and are are thus arduous and error-prone.
+That's why we also provide the special pdx.lua module which automatizes the entire process and is much less work than all the other approaches (basically, you just add two lines to your script and be done with it).
+Hence this is the method we recommend for all modern Pd-Lua versions.
+We describe it last so that you can also gather a good understanding of the "legacy" live coding methods on offer.
+But if you want something that just works with minimal effort, feel free to skip ahead to the [pdx.lua](#pdx.lua) section below which should be readable without any prior knowledge of the other approaches.

 ### pdlua